RabinSharma25/accuknox-django-assignment/README.md

 > By default, are Django signals executed synchronously or asynchronously?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic.

 **✅ Answer**:
 Django signals are executed **synchronously** by default.
-When the sender code executes, the connected signal handler runs immediately.
+This means that any signal handler will block the flow of code until it finishes.
+I proved this by adding a time.sleep(5) in a post_save signal and measuring the time it took for .create() to return.
+It clearly waited ~5 seconds, showing the signal runs inline with the calling process.

 **📂 Code File**: [`01_test_signal_sync.py`](./django-signals/core/01_test_signal_sync.py)